Cambodia bans state-organized events in capital over virus

 The Interior Ministry did not elaborate on the ban on government events and meetings.
 It had already closed schools, nightclubs, beer halls and cinemas in Phnom Penh and neighboring Kandal province.

 The decision came after the government struggled to trace people that came into contact with Hungarian Foreign Minister Peter Szijjarto, who made a short visit to Cambodia on Nov.
-3 before testing positive on arrival later that same day in neighboring Thailand.
-All his meetings in Thailand were cancelled and he flew home on Nov.
+3 before testing positive on arrival later that day in neighboring Thailand.
+All his meetings in Thailand were canceled and he flew home on Nov.
 4.

 Cambodian Prime Minister Hun Sen has so far ruled out declaring a state of emergency, even as he and a number of his Cabinet ministers were forced into quarantine.
-Two Hungarian ambassadors, to Thailand and to Cambodia, are among people who have tested positive since Szijjarto’s visit.
+Two Hungarian ambassadors, to Thailand and to Cambodia, are among those who have tested positive since Szijjarto’s visit.

 Cambodia has tested more than 1,000 people who had connections to the visit, and four were confirmed to have contracted the virus: the Hungarian ambassador, a Cambodian bodyguard for the visiting minister, a ruling party lawmaker and a senior Agriculture Ministry official.

+The Health Ministry said in a statement that it would distribute at Hu Sen’s recommendation about 2 million cloth masks to the Phnom Penh Municipality to be handed out to residents who cannot not afford to buy them.
+The capital has a population of about that size.

-Thai authorities said Tuesday a Hungarian diplomat in Bangkok tested positive for the virus, the only local case in Thailand so far linked to Szijjarto.
+Thai authorities said Tuesday that a Hungarian diplomat in Bangkok tested positive for the virus, the only local case in Thailand so far linked to Szijjarto.

 The 53-year-old Hungarian diplomat in Bangkok was sent to an infectious disease facility for treatment and isolation.